ThomasLegleu/RoboND-Follow-Me/writeup.md

 #### b- layer concatenation step.

 Concatenating two layers, the upsampled layer and a layer with more spatial information than the upsampled one, presents us with the same functionality.

 implemented as follows:

 	from tensorflow.contrib.keras.python.keras import layers
 	output = layers.concatenate(inputs)

-	inputs = list of the layers that you are concatenating.

-	output = layers.concatenate([input_layer_1, input_layer_2])
+	inputs = list of the layers that you are concatenating. output = layers.concatenate([input_layer_1, input_layer_2])

-	will concatenate the small_ip_layer and the large_ip_layer.

 #### c- Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.

 #### Decoder Block Process/Code

 	def decoder_block(small_ip_layer, large_ip_layer, filters):

 	    # TODO Upsample the small input layer using the bilinear_upsample() function.
 	    upsampled_layer = bilinear_upsample(small_ip_layer)

 	    # TODO Concatenate the upsampled and large input layers using layers.concatenate
 	    output_layer = layers.concatenate([upsampled_layer, large_ip_layer])

 	    # TODO Add some number of separable convolution layers
 	    output_layer = separable_conv2d_batchnorm(output_layer, filters)
 	    return output_layer

-### 3- Fully convolutional Network used for identification in the follow me code:
+### 3- Fully Convolutional Network used for identification:

 I created 2 encoder/decoder levels because I was able to tweak the network paymasters enough to achieve a high enough final score.
 The FCN model used for the project contains two encoder block layers, a 1x1 convolution layer, two decoder block layers, and filter depths between 32 and 64.